HE-Arc/Beer-Empire/Rapport.md

 ## Conception
-The game will be separated in for different part :
+The game will be separated in two different part (third in bonus) :
 - The Farm Part
 - The Factory Part
 - The Market Part
-- The Laboratory Part

 ### The Farm Part